marcusshepp/gravity_game/README.md

 The Network has the capability to serialize it's `best guess`.
-Biologoical Model ie. the logic for a Genetic Algorthim, is used for finding the corrent Weights and Thesholds to the Artificial Neural Network illustrated below.
+Biologoical Model ie. the logic for a Genetic Algorthim, is used for finding the correct Weights and Thesholds to the ann illustrated below.